All Aboard

 Enjoy the Trail by Rail, Bike, or Both!

-Bicycles other than lightweight road bikes are recommended for the trail, which can be enjoyed by fat-tire bicycle enthusiasts.
+While the first several miles of the trail are paved or graveled, we recommend trail or fat tire bikes for this excursion.
 It is suitable for families as it is relatively flat, passable in most weather conditions, and accessible from eight trailheads along its route.
 The most popular trailhead is located in Chehalis, WA at Exit 77, just one mile off Interstate 5.

 The Willapa Hills State Park Trail passes through traditional territories of several Chinookan and Coast Salish Indigenous peoples, whose present-day descendants include members of the Shoalwater Bay Indian Tribe, Confederated Tribes of the Chehalis Reservation, and Cowlitz Indian Tribe.